Patient Rights and Responsibilities

-The patient/resident has the right to have an advance directive (such as a living will, health care proxy, or durable power of attorney for health care) concerning treatment or designating a surrogate decision maker with the expectation that Keokuk County Hospital and Clinics will honor the intent of that directive to the extent permitted by law and Keokuk County Hospital and Clinics policy.
-Health care institutions must advise patients/residents of their rights under state law and Keokuk County Hospital and Clinics policy to make informed medical choices, ask if the patient/resident has an advance directive, and include all information in patient/resident records.
+The patient/resident has the right to have an advance directive (such as a living will, health care proxy, or durable power of attorney for health care) concerning treatment or designating a surrogate decision maker with the expectation that Keokuk County Hospital & Clinics will honor the intent of that directive to the extent permitted by law and Keokuk County Hospital & Clinics policy.
+Health care institutions must advise patients/residents of their rights under state law and Keokuk County Hospital & Clinics policy to make informed medical choices, ask if the patient/resident has an advance directive, and include all information in patient/resident records.

 Right to Privacy and Confidentiality